MLBB M4 World Championship: Rosters

-The Rosters for the MLBB M4 World Championships were a first with majority of the players being Filipino or are playing for the Philippines initially such as Kairi Rayosdelsol and Michael Bocado from Indonesia.
+The Rosters for the MLBB M4 World Championships were a first with the majority of the players being Filipino or playing for the Philippines initially such as Kairi Rayosdelsol and Michael Bocado from Indonesia.

-Broadcast Talents
+Broadcast talents

-The following are the official talent line-up for the M4 broadcast in Jakarta, Indonesia:
+The following is the official talent line-up for the M4 broadcast in Jakarta, Indonesia:

 Group draw

-The group draw was held on December 8, 2022.
+The group draw was held on 8 December 2022.
 The sixteen teams that qualified for the global tournament were split into two pools and grouped into 4 groups of 4 teams each.
 The following were the rules for the group draw: